How and Why to Make Your Practice’s Website ADA-Accessible

 A headline-grabbing lawsuit against Domino’s has many healthcare practice owners wondering if their websites are accessible to patients with disabilities— and what to do if they’re not.

-Problem: Multimedia Pictures and Videos
+Problem: Multimedia Images and Videos

-Solution: Detailed Captions
+Solution: Detailed Captions or Alt-Text

 Problem: Special Colors and Fonts

 While special colors and fonts can add pizazz to your website, they could pose problems for some users.
 Many people with low vision, farsightedness, or colorblindness do not see your web pages the same way you do.
 Certain color combinations can be hard to decipher.
 Some font styles and sizes can become unreadable.
 As a result, some users require high-contrast settings like bolded black text in a simple font on a stark white background.
 Others need the opposite, a white bolded font on a black background.

 Many websites allow users to manipulate the color and font settings, making the site more accessible.
 By installing this feature, your business gets to keep its favorite fonts and color scheme while still allowing users with visual impairments to enlarge the text, increase the contrast, or change other settings to make your site more readable to them.

 Problem: Inaccessible Document Formats